 It’s a fairly safe form of climbing that’s all about technique.
-The aim is to climb from the bottom to the top using your own power only – hands, feet, knees, elbows and all.
+The aim is to climb from the bottom to the top using your own power only – hands, feet, knees, elbows, and all.
 Resting with the rope tight or by pulling on any gear fixed into the wall is cheating!

 Why Is It Called Sport Climbing?

 It’s called sport climbing because it’s seen as a more sporty and physical way of climbing than other types.
-You can fall safely and once you’ve finished a route you lower down and move onto the next.
+You can fall safely and once you’ve finished a route you lower down and move on to the next.

 Sport climbing is about the physicality and technique of getting up a route and less about the technical side.
 Typically you can go sport climbing with just a few bits of gear, getting a good amount of different routes done in a day.

-Sport climbers might expect to fall quite a lot, practicing specific moves a few times and not worry about the protection pulling out of the wall.
+Sport climbers might expect to fall quite a lot, practicing specific moves a few times and not worrying about the protection pulling out of the wall.
 Bolts are meant to take repeated falls and last decades.

-In other forms of climbing you do have protection in the wall to catch you if you fall.
+In other forms of climbing, you do have protection in the wall to catch you if you fall.
 However, you generally try not to fall on it as gear as it won’t always hold!

 Sport Climbing Terms

 - Bolt – The metal rod that is drilled, glued, or uses an expansion bolt to secure into the wall.
-Most people use the word “bolt” to refer to the whole setup of bolt, hangar, and nut.
+Most people use the word “bolt” to refer to the whole setup of bolt, hanger, and nut.

 - Quickdraw / Draw – Two carabiners linked by a strong, sewn sling.
 One carabiner clips to the bolt, allowing the sling to dangle freely, with the rope being clipped into the lower carabiner.